qtgye/pfed/README.md

 - **CSS** (`src/scss`): PFED uses SCSS and this directory is where all of your SCSS files should go.
 It doesn't really matter how the sub-directores under this is structured the order of rules can be controlled via the `main.scss` file.
 The sub-directory structure is completely up to you.

 - **JavaScript** (`src/js`): This directory is where all of your JS files should go.
-Unlike in our CSS setup, this one's a little strict
+Unlike in our CSS setup, this one's a little strict.
+Just make sure you only add your additional JS files to the `src/js/modules` directory.
+The only time you should add your JS files to the `src/js/utils` is when you need to add a dependency (e.g. jQuery) that needs to be loaded first before your scripts inside the `src/js/modules` directory.
+In short, the concatenation order of JS is `src/js/utils/*.js`, then `src/js/*.js` , and then `src/js/modules/*.js`.

 ### The Build Tasks

 To compile and compress the CSS, JS, and image assets, run the following on your project's root directory